How to Streamline Your eCommerce Order Fulfillment Process

 - They will be eligible for the Prime badge which helps them to win the Buy box (the box on a product detail page where customers can begin the purchasing process by adding items to their shopping carts) more often resulting in boosting the sales.

 - Moreover, sellers with a smaller setup can also choose this, as FBA doesn’t have any minimum stock requirement.

 Disadvantages of selling on FBA:

 - The biggest drawback for the sellers is that once their product is with FBA, they have no control over their inventory.
-They also don’t have any real time Inventory status of their stock items.
+They also don’t have any real-time Inventory status of their stock items.
 FBA inventory tracking can be daunting.

 - FBA has the same packaging process for all the orders.
 No personal branding on the packaging is possible.
-It is all done in Amazon way.
+It is all done in the Amazon way.